Sayeed97/Speed-Control-of-a-2-Phase-Stepper-Motor-using-a-Dual-H-Bridge-Module/README.md

 # Speed-Control-of-a-2-Phase-Stepper-Motor-using-a-Dual-H-Bridge-Module
+This Project helps in understanding how a stepper motor works as we control the motor directly by GPIO pins using software interrupts and adjusting the frequency of the timer/counter.
 This project requires an external 12V power supply which is given to the H-Bridge to power the stepper motor (NEMA 17HS4401).
 This projects uses a DSPIC33CH128MP508 Micro-Controller which is connected to a Dual H-Bridge Module using the GPIO pins.
 The Dual H Bridge Module is used to control the speed and direction of the 2-Phase Stepper Motor.
 All the libraries included in this project is setup using MCC in mplab, which is present in the c code.